The president once again pardons turkeys who did nothing wrong, but why?

 Alabama has apparently been doing this for decades.
 Oddly, the birds also, according to the Alabama Daily News, used to use the same names for the turkey every year for some reason — "Clyde" and "Henrietta."

-That changed this year after an online poll of Alabamans picked Giblet and Puddin'.
+That changed this year after an online poll of Alabamians picked Giblet and Puddin'.

 "Today, by the powers vested in me as governor of the state of Alabama," Gov. Kay Ivey said at this year's event, "I hereby am granting a full pardon to Giblet and Puddin', so that they can spend their turkey day enjoying a meal of their own."